MichelGoedeke/MichelGoedeke.github.io/index.md

-# These are Lotti and Manni, my favirute cats#
+# These are Lotti and Manni, my favorite cats

-Also thes don't look so, ther are brother and sister
+Although they don't look that way, they're siblings.

 ##Theire Character Traits##
 * eating
 * sleeping